Second Sino-Japanese War: Invasion of Manchuria and Northern China

 After five months of fighting, Japan established the puppet state of Manchukuo in 1932, and installed the last Emperor of China, Puyi, as its puppet ruler.
 Militarily too weak to challenge Japan directly, China appealed to the League of Nations for help.
 The League's investigation led to the publication of the Lytton Report, condemning Japan for its incursion into Manchuria, causing Japan to withdraw from the League of Nations.
 No country took action against Japan beyond tepid censure.
+From 1931 until summer 1937, the Nationalist Army under Chiang Kai-shek did little to oppose Japanese encroachment into China.

 Incessant fighting followed the Mukden Incident.
-In 1932, Chinese and Japanese troops fought the January 28 Incident battle.
+In 1932, Chinese and Japanese troops fought the 28 January battle.
 This resulted in the demilitarization of Shanghai, which forbade the Chinese to deploy troops in their own city.
-In Manchukuo there was an ongoing campaign to defeat the Anti-Japanese Volunteer Armies that arose from widespread outrage over the policy of non-resistance to Japan.
+In Manchukuo there was an ongoing campaign to pacify the Anti-Japanese Volunteer Armies that arose from widespread outrage over the policy of non-resistance to Japan.
+On 15 April 1932, the Chinese Soviet Republic led by the Communists declared war on Japan.

+Under Chi Shi-ying and his protégé Lo Ta-yu's leadership, the Kuomintang also established the Northeast Anti-Manchukuo and Anti-Japanese Association as well as the September 18th Alliance.
+These organizations developed an extensive underground intelligence network and coordinated anti-Japanese activities in Manchuria.

 In 1933, the Japanese attacked the Great Wall region.
-The Tanggu Truce established in its aftermath, gave Japan control of Rehe province as well as a demilitarized zone between the Great Wall and Beiping-Tianjin region.
+The Tanggu Truce established in its aftermath, gave Japan control of Rehe Province, as well as a demilitarized zone between the Great Wall and Beijing-Tianjin region.
 Japan aimed to create another buffer zone between Manchukuo and the Chinese Nationalist government in Nanjing.